The Compliance Help Line

 Notice of Privacy Practices

 Walker Methodist is committed to protecting the privacy and safeguarding the security of your health information.
-Our Notice of Privacy Practices pertains to our clinically integrated workforce members, other health care providers we work with, and it pertains to uses and disclosures of your protected health information whether made verbally, on paper, electronically, or through a health information exchange operated by Walker Methodist or a business associate.
+Our Notice of Privacy Practices pertains to our clinically integrated team members, other health care providers we work with, and it pertains to uses and disclosures of your protected health information whether made verbally, on paper, electronically, or through a health information exchange operated by Walker Methodist or a business associate.
 Additionally, it describes how you can obtain access to your information.

 PLEASE READ IT CAREFULLY